tatitati/oauth_play/README.md

 ### with application
 - [ ] Try another flavor of builders.
-Too duplication, ripling changes. :fire::fire:
+Too duplication, ripling changes. :fire:
 - [x] ~Define/model concept of Credentials(HASH) for user and third~
 - [x] ~Define/model concept of Hash~
 - [x] ~Investigate how to hash a password with sha-256 + salt~
 - [x] ~Add registered date (also needed for hashing+salt in password)~
-- [ ] Add foreign keys (by the last steps)
+- [ ] Add foreign keys (by the last steps) :fire:
 - [ ] Add db encryption
 - [ ] Design Register/login of a user (infrastructure layer) :fire:
 - [ ] Design Register/login of a third (infrastructure layer) :fire:
-- [ ] Start application level: Time for use cases :)
+- [x] ~Start application level: Time for use cases~

 ----